 We eventually decided to head to Tromsø, our final destination of the trip.
 The road to Tromsø was nothing but spectacular.

 We still had some time on our hands when we arrived in Tromsø, as my parents would arrive in the evening.
 My girlfriend and I decided to buy a ticket for the Fjellheisen, a cable car that flies all the way up one of the mountains next to the city.

 It was pretty cold up there, but the views were beautiful nonetheless.
 It was our last day in Norway, and it was great to end our trip with another beautiful sunset.
 The views over the bay of Tromsø were really amazing.

-When we headed down, it was time to go to the airport of Tromsø to pick up my parents.
+When we headed down, it was time to go to the airport in Tromsø to pick up my parents.
 We shared a lodge together for our final night.
 It was great to see my parents after this epic journey, and we had a LOT to talk about.

 Day 25 – Flying back to the Netherlands